 To be eligible for a Churchill Scholarship, the applicant must be nominated by Davidson College.
 Davidson Churchill candidates must apply to Davidson first to be considered for nomination, followed by the official Churchill process if nominated.
 Davidson College will select up to two students to be nominated.
 No direct student applications will be considered by the Churchill Foundation.

-The 2019-2020 campus nomination application process will be outlined on Handshake (login required) in fall 2019.
-Interested candidates are strongly encouraged to contact Gaylena Merritt, Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+The 2020 campus nomination application process has closed.
+Students interested in applying in the future are strongly encouraged to contact Gaylena Merritt, Senior Assistant Director for Fellowships & Scholarships, as soon as possible to discuss their candidacy.

-For more information, contact the Fellowships and Scholarships Program, Center for Career Development, at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Assistant Director for Fellowships & Scholarships, through Handshake (login required).
+For more information, contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Senior Assistant Director for Fellowships & Scholarships, through Handshake (login required).